PaulRichez/strapi5-plugin-route-permission/README.md

 - 🧹 **Cleanup Options**: Soft and hard cleanup for external permissions
 - ⚡ **Instant Operations**: Settings operations without server restart

-⚠️ **Note**: This plugin creates route permissions automatically on startup.
-It can also clean up external permissions through the admin panel, but does not automatically delete route permissions during normal operation.
+⚠️ **Note**: This plugin creates route permissions automatically on startup based on the configured bootstrap mode.
+It can clean up external permissions through the admin panel or during bootstrap (depending on mode), but does not automatically delete route permissions during normal operation.

 ---